-D iscount Terminal growth
+Discount Terminal growth

-rate increase: rate increase: Future free cash flow crease:
+rate increase: Future free cash flow Future free cash flow rate decrease:

-From From To decreased by From To
+From From To

 16.5% 18.6% 13.0% 2.0%

 A substantial portion of the goodwill on our balance sheet relates to the acquisition of China Online Housing in 2009.
 Toward the end of the third quarter of 2011, China's real estate market showed signs of further slowdown under the government's continued restrictive policies and further credit tightening.
 The company's revenue growth started to slow down as developers became more pessimistic about increasing sales volume and more cautious with their advertising spending.
 We believed that this would result in slower than previously expected growth for our online business over the next several years.
 These circumstances prompted management to evaluate and test the fair value of the company against its carrying amount in accordance with U.S. GAAP.
 We concluded that the carrying amount of the company was higher than the fair value and consequently recorded a one-time goodwill impairment charge of \$417.8 million during the third quarter of 2011.